Tigers vs. Cardinals Player Props Betting Odds

 Báez Stats

-- Baez has put up 27 hits with five doubles, three home runs and seven walks.
+- Baez has 28 hits with five doubles, three home runs and eight walks.
 He has driven in 15 runs with two stolen bases.

 Báez Recent Games